-ment.323 For example, if the failure to supplement concerns a failure to designate a witness, and the witness testified about a material, disputed matter, the appellate court will probably reverse.324 If the undesignated witness testified about matters that were cumulative of other evidence, the appellate court will probably hold the error harmless and affirm.325 An examination of the entire record is necessary to determine the likelihood that the error actually caused an improper judgment to be rendered.326 a.
+matter, the appellate court will probably reverse.
+If the undesignated witness's testimony only concerned matters cumulative of other evidence and testimony, the court of appeals will likely hold the error harmless and affirm.
+An examination of the entire record is necessary to determine the likelihood that the error actually caused an improper judgment to be rendered.

+a.
 Fact Witnesses

-In general, a party must disclose the identity of any potential party or persons having knowledge of relevant facts.327 If after a proper discovery request, a fact witness is not disclosed at least thirty days prior to the beginning of trial, the witness may not be called to testify.328 There are two exceptions to this harsh sanction.
-Under the first exception, a party may demonstrate good cause, on the record, to allow testimony of the witness.329 Unfortunately, trying to define "good cause" is like trying to define "abuse of dis-
+In general, a party must disclose the identity of any potential party or persons having knowledge of relevant facts.
+If after a proper discovery request a fact witness is not disclosed at least thirty days prior to the beginning of trial, the witness may not be called to testify.
+There are two exceptions to this harsh sanction.
+Under the first exception, a party may demonstrate good cause on the record to allow testimony of the witness.
+Unfortunately, trying to define "good cause" is like trying to define "abuse of discretion."
+It is usually easier to define what is not "good cause."